 Tomatoes are very popular vegetables.
 Especially in the summertime they are available in stores in all shapes and colors.
 People not lucky to have their own tomatoes in the garden or balcony prefer to buy regional goods which are offered in huge varietes including organic grown ones.
 Due to modern technology it is even possible to get local tomatoes all over the year.

 Buying a can tomato sauce or a bottle of ketchup in a supermarket represents a completely different situation.
-Processed tomato products are the reason why for example in Austria the self-sufficiency is only at appr.
-20%.
 In this production field there are particularly three countries being the big players on the market.
 The USA where the ketchup-story originally started, Italy where tomato sauce is part of the typical lifestyle and China where it was noticed cleverly that although the own market is not ready yet for the ketchup-wave, there can be made a whole lot of money throughout the world with big quantities of cheaply produced tomato concentrate.

 The fact that there are 1 million tons of tomato concentrate leaving Chinese ports every year to be further processed in over 100 countries in the world is nothing the final consumer is aware of to this extent.

 While US-companies build upon high-tech staff-reduced processes, where every second counts and efficiency is above everything, Italy as well as China are profiting from low-paid workers.
 Further on it is not unusual that profits are maximized by additives such as starch or soya – legally, but not explicitly labelled.

 In the end what matters is transparency.
 To take an informed decision for a certain good it has to be ensured that labelling is correct and no misleading takes place.

 If the product can be analytically tested, the package can not cheat.